-Area I: Required Courses (15 hours total)
+Area I: Required Courses (15 credits total)

 Visual Analysis